Bruno vs Postman in 2026: Which API Client Should You Use?

 Postman's Git Workflow

-Collections live in cloud workspaces by default.
-Export to JSON files manually.
-Exported format not pleasant to review in diffs.
+Collections live in cloud workspaces by default, so you need to export JSON files manually if you want them in Git.
+The exported format is also not pleasant to review in diffs.

 Team Collaboration: Postman Wins

-Postman: Built around shared workspaces with role-based permissions, comments, smooth sharing across wider teams.
-Non-developers can access collections easily.
+Postman is built around shared workspaces with role-based permissions, comments, and smooth sharing across wider teams.
+Non-developers can access collections easily without learning Git.

 Pricing: Bruno Wins for Cost